• What does the name "Durango" mean?

 To top it off, visitors can also fill their stomachs at The Harvest Grill and Greens which offers meals created with fresh ingredients directly from the ranch.

-33846 US Highway 550, Durango, CO 81301, Phone: 970-676-1023
+James Ranch Market and Grill, 33846 US Highway 550, Durango, CO 81301, Phone: 970-676-1023

 © Courtesy of Chris Lofty - Fotolia.com

-Though it hasn't been proven, it was once thought that the Animal River was originally named Rio de las Animas Perdidas.
+Though it hasn't been proven, it was once thought that the Animas River was originally named Rio de las Animas Perdidas.
 In 1765, Spanish explorer Juan Maria de Rivera had recorded the name as Rio de las Animas, or River of Souls as it translates to in English.

 The river which flows through Durango, Colorado is one of the most-visited sites as it is filled with activities such as kayaking, whitewater rafting, or tubing, and places for visitors to explore such as the Animal Trail and the railroad.

-Animas River is 126 miles long and is an arm of the San Juan River. (website link)
+Animas River is 126 miles long and is an arm of the San Juan River.

-Mountain Waters Rafting, Durango, CO
+Mountain Waters Rafting

-Mountain Waters Rafting, Durango, CO
+Mountain Waters Rafting

 © Mountain Waters Rafting

-Mount Waters Rafting offers one of the most fun activities that Durango, Colorado visitors can take part in: Whitewater rafting!
+Mountain Waters Rafting offers one of the most fun activities that Durango, Colorado visitors can take part in: Whitewater rafting!

 The experienced staff are focused on everything rafting and make sure that all visitors, no matter their age or skill level, are able to participate and have a great time.